amoeba/dataone-wt-integration/README.md

 There are currently two approaches to get data into WholeTale:

 1. From within a running front-end (e.g. RStudio Server), by retrieving data over the Internet with code running in the front-end
-2. Register a dataset before launching the front-end
+2. Register a dataset before launching the front-end (better)

 While approach (1) works and fits well within the reproducibility goals of WholeTale, (2) is arguably more formal and, unlike (1), can make use of the WholeTale backend infrastructure to make the registered dataset available to the running front-end which is more efficient.

 Data registration currently happens during the set-up phase along with selecting a front-end image and can register data from a limited set of providers.

-For registering data from DataONE, we have implemented a simple DataONE search interface that requires the user to specify a DataONE identiifer which is just about the most difficult way we can come up with for a user to register DataONE data with WholeTale.
+To register data from DataONE into WholeTale, we have implemented a simplified DataONE registration interface that requires the user to specify a DataONE identiifer which is just about the most difficult way we can come up with for a user to register DataONE data with WholeTale.
 Because DataONE already has a feature-rich [search tool](https://search.dataone.org) (DataONE Search), it makes a lot of sense to also allow registration of data from within DataONE Search.

 There are two views where it makes sense to add WholeTale & DataONE integration: